EsacFalken/Ascension/README.md

 # Ascension

-Ascension is a litle action-platformer that i created for my last Game Jam, you incarnate a litle blue guy of his ascension of a mountain.
+Ascension is a small action-platformer that I created during my last game Jam.
+You play a little blue guy in its climb of a mountain.

 Controls
 --------